jsntv200/radiant-filter_toolbars-extension/README.md

 If the Clipped asset manager extension is installed then the image button will launch the assets manager.

+## TODO

+- Currently in development so not actually working
+- Refactor the duplicated filter funtions
+- Update replaced functions to the new textarea.js
+- Add SmartyPants

 ## Installation

 This has only been tested on Radiant v1.0.0 +